nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-01-31-the-sharepoint-plan-database-move-headache-mitigation/index.md

 ---
-title: "The SharePoint Plan: Database move headache mitigation"
+title: 'The SharePoint Plan: Database move headache mitigation'
-description: "Discover effective strategies to mitigate database move headaches in SharePoint.
-Learn how to simplify SQL Server migrations and save time with our expert plan!"
+description: Discover effective strategies to mitigate database move headaches in SharePoint.
+Learn how to simplify SQL Server migrations and save time with our expert plan!
 date: 2008-01-31
 creator: Martin Hinshelwood
 id: "257"